MrPickles/stairwell-takehome/README.md

 5. The `entrypoint` server must be able to reach the `generator` server.

 You will be expected to demo this and show that it works.
+(Also, please don't be cheeky and put everything on the same machine.)

+## Deliverables
+- A public demo URL.
+- Any code changes you made to get this working.
+(A patch file works great.)
+- A brief write-up on your approach.
+Make sure your writing's clear and concise.
+  It doesn't have to be long; just get to the point.

 ## Other Pro Tips
 - When developing with Kubernetes, you can use `minikube` or some local